rdkcentral/rdkservices/ActivityMonitor/doc/ActivityMonitorPlugin.md

 <a name="method.disableMonitoring"></a>
 ## *disableMonitoring <sup>method</sup>*

 Disables monitoring for all applications.
+Monitoring stops immediately even if the full collection interval has not been reached.

 ### Parameters